Valle dei Templi: Olympeion field

-On the other side of the road running through the Golden Gate of the ancient city, is a plain commanded by the huge Olympeion field.
+On the other side of the road running through the Golden Gate of the ancient city, is a plain commanded by the huge Olympion field.
 This includes a platea with a large temple to Olympian Zeus, plus other areas still under investigation.
 These include a sanctuary, with remains of a paved square, a complex sacellum ("holy enclosure") and a tholos.
-This, after another gate, is followed by a sanctuary of chthonic deities, an archaic sanctuary, the so-called colimbetra (where was a still unknown gate) and the tip of the spur where the sanctuary is located, with the Temple of Vulcan.
+This, after another gate, is followed by a sanctuary of chthonic deities, an archaic sanctuary, the so-called colimbetra (where a still unknown gate was), and the tip of the spur where the sanctuary is located, with the Temple of Vulcan.

-The Olympeion complex' main attraction is the huge Temple of Olympian Zeus, which was described with enthusiastic words by Diodorus Siculus and mentioned by Polybius.
+The Olympeion complex's main attraction is the huge Temple of Olympian Zeus, which was described with enthusiastic words by Diodorus Siculus and mentioned by Polybius.
 Today it is reduced to ruins due to destruction begun in antiquity and continued through the 18th century, when the temple was used as a quarry for the port of Porto Empedocle.

 Near the south-western corner of the temples is a small edifice (12,45 × 5,90 m) with two naves and a deep pronaos, a double entrance and what has been identified as an altar.
-Its dating is controversial, though scholars have assigned it to the Archaic era, due to the discovery of numerous 6th century BC vases.
-Also archaic is another sacellum, which later was replaced by a classical edifice.
+Its dating is controversial, though scholars have assigned it to the Archaic era, due to the discovery of numerous 6th-century BC vases.
+Also archaic is another sacellum, which was later replaced by a classical edifice.
 These are followed by the scant remains of a temple (called "Tempio L") dating to the mid-5th century BC, measuring 41.8 × 20.20 meters, to which, in the 3rd century BC, a Hellenistic entablature was added.

 Temple of the Dioscuri

 The re-assembled remains of the Temples of "Castor and Pollux".

 North of Temple L is the "Temple of the Dioscuri," Castor and Pollux, the northwest corner of which is in a misleading modern reconstruction from the early 19th century, created using pieces from various other temples.
 It includes four columns and an entablature.
-The temple itself measures 31 x 13.39 m, and would likely have been a Doric peripteral with 6 × 13 columns, dating to about the mid-5th c.
+The temple itself measures 31 x 13.39 m, and would likely have been a Doric peripteral with 6 × 13 columns, dating to about the mid-5th century.
 BC.

 Temple of Hephaestus

 On the other side of the valley is the last spur of the hill, commanded by the remains of the Temple of Hephaestus (also called the Temple of Vulcan), although the exact deity to whom it is dedicated is unknown.
 It is a Doric-style peripteral building measuring 43 x 20.85 m, mounted on a four-step crepidoma and having 6 × 13 columns; it dates to around 430 BC.
-It was built over an archaic sacellumm which measures 13.25 x 6.50 m.
+It was built over an archaic sacellum which measures 13.25 x 6.50 m.
 Its decoration, dating to ca. 560-550 BC, has been recently reconstructed.